 GHGs from human activities are a significant contributor to climate change.
 To read about human impacts to the climate, please refer to the United Nations Framework Convention on Climate Change (UNFCCC).

-The chart below shows that while Canadians make up only 0.5 per cent of the global population, Canada's share of global greenhouse gas emissions is approximately two per cent.
-Of that percentage, the largest portion comes from the transportation sector.
+The chart below shows that while Canadians make up only 0.5 per cent of the global population, Canada's share of global greenhouse gas emissions are less than 1.5 per cent.
+Of that percentage, the largest portion of GHG emissions comes from the transportation sector.